My life got flipped, turned upside down

 - One-shot character Hank Farley.

 - The fraternity Will and Carlton join.
-Though, they're only this way to Carlton because they don't want him in their frat and are fine with Will (until he tells them they can shove it for leading his cousin along like that).
+Though, they're only this way to Carlton because their leader, Top Dog, doesn't want him in their frat and are fine with Will.
+Will tells him that can shove it for leading his cousin along like that.

 - Jerk with a Heart of Gold: Except for Nicky, all the main male characters in the show (Will, Carlton, Uncle Phil, Geoffrey and Jazz) could be described as this.
 Hilary is the female equivalent.

 - Just Smile and Nod: When Will and Carlton are about to have a meeting with some record company executives:Will: Now remember: agree with everything I say and disagree with everything they say.